 The FLANK is used mostly for grinding, except for the long and flat flank steak – best known for use in London broil; the inside skirt steak – also used for fajitas.

-The staff of Custom Quality Meat are always available to help with your selection.
-However it can only help to for you to brush up on the terminology.
+The staff of Custom Quality Meat is always available to help with your selection.
+However, it can only help to for you to brush up on the terminology.

 COOKING TEMPERATURE GUIDE

 The following table shows Food Network Kitchens’ preferred internal temperatures for beef and pork based on taste and texture.
 Note that out of a concern for safety, the USDA recommends higher temperatures.
 USDA temperatures are included, leaving it up to you to decide.
 Food Network’s rule of thumb is that if they know and trust where our meat comes from, they’re okay sticking a fork in it before the USDA says it’s done.